heytushar13/Railway-Announcement-Software/README.md

 pip install gTTS

 # Excel-
-Enter the train details that you want to auto generate the announcement.
+Enter the train details that you want to generate the announcement.

+# Format-
+Odd no. files that audio which we add and even no. files are those files that are auto-generated.